Already on a first-name basis or still on a first-name basis? The right approach in the corporate environment

 The "you" in companies:

-Promotes openness and closeness: An informal "you" creates a personal and informal atmosphere.
+Promotes openness and closeness: An informal "du" (formal address) creates a personal and relaxed atmosphere.
 It can break down hierarchies and strengthen teamwork.

-Addressing the target group: The "Du" is particularly widespread in start-ups and creative industries.
+Addressing the target audience: The informal "du" (formal "you") is particularly common in startups and creative industries.
 It particularly appeals to younger talents and dynamic personalities who value flat hierarchies and teamwork.

-Practical example: In many tech companies and in the marketing sector, the "Du" has established itself as the standard.
-This promotes a culture of innovation in which everyone can contribute their ideas freely.
-In recruiting, the "Du" ensures that applicants feel immediately welcome and gain an authentic insight into the corporate culture.
+Practical example: In many tech companies and in the marketing sector, the informal "Du" (formal) has become standard.
+This fosters a culture of innovation in which everyone can freely contribute their ideas.
+In recruiting, the informal "Du" (formal) ensures that applicants immediately feel welcome and gain authentic insight into the corporate culture.

 The "you" in companies:

-Maintaining professionalism and respect: The "you" maintains a professional distance and exudes the necessary trust and respectability in certain industries.
+Maintaining professionalism and respect: Using "Sie" maintains a professional distance and conveys the trust and seriousness needed in certain industries.

-Clear hierarchies: In large and traditional companies, the "Sie" helps to communicate clear structures and responsibilities.
+Clear hierarchies: In large and traditional companies, the "Sie" (formal) helps to communicate clear structures and responsibilities.

-Practical example: In the financial and legal sectors, the "Sie" is often still standard, as it supports a professional and respectful customer relationship.
-In recruiting, the "Sie" can appear more formal and emphasize professionalism, which is appreciated in certain industries.
+Practical example: In the financial and legal sectors, the formal "Sie" is often still standard, as it promotes a professional and respectful client relationship.
+In recruiting, the formal "Sie" can appear more formal and emphasize professionalism, which is valued in certain industries.

 The "you" in companies:

-Every company has to find the right way to address people that suits both its corporate philosophy and its target group.
-Some companies even use a mixed form: internally the "Du", externally the "Sie".
+Every company must find the right form of address that fits both its corporate philosophy and its target audience.
+Some companies even use a hybrid approach: internally, "Du," externally, "Sie."

-Already on a first-name basis or still on a first-name basis?
-What experiences have you had in your company?
+Are you already on a first-name basis or still using the formal "Sie"?
+What experiences have you had at your company?
 How do you address your applicants?

 Back to overview